Flavio58it/socialbot-6/README.md

 ## Known bugs
 * The twitter API converts any links in the twitter text to t.co links.
 According to their faq 't.co' links represent a variant character count around 22 characters, thus making it difficult to determine what text is valid to submit through the API and where to break the text.
 I have chosen to restrict my tweet text to 115 characters to avoid going over 140 characters after Twitter has converted my link into t.co.
+* Product text that's too long will get truncated on twitter.
+It seems like you can only send 8 tweets in a row in a short interval.

 # Resources
 * [Permanent access token for FB page](http://stackoverflow.com/questions/17197970/facebook-permanent-page-access-token)